vuejs/test-utils/README.md

 ## What works?

 See the [docs](https://vuejs.github.io/vue-test-utils-next-docs/guide/introduction.html).
 Most basic DOM interactions work.
-Advanced features like `shallowMount`, `stubs` and `mocks` are a work in progress.
+Advanced features like `shallowMount` and `stubs` are a work in progress.

 ## Contributing